Desert Water Harvesting Initiative

 About the Desert Water Harvesting Initiative

-Throughout the Western US, population growth and expanding urban areas will increase water demand even as climate changes affect supply equations.
-Communities may be challenged to consistently deliver sufficient water to meet demands, obtain additional water supplies, and construct additional infrastructure, all while ensuring enough water for environmental needs and for cooling the urban environment.
+Throughout the Western US, population growth and expanding urban areas will increase water demand even as climate changes affect supply.
+Communities will be challenged to consistently deliver sufficient water to meet demands, obtain additional water supplies, and construct additional infrastructure, all while reserving enough water for the natural environment and for cooling the urban landscape.

-Harvesting rainwater and stormwater provides a multitude of benefits, which include water savings, cost savings, reduced flood peaks, stormwater quality management, habitat enhancement, and reduction of urban heat island effects.
+Harvesting rainwater and stormwater provides a multitude of benefits, which include water savings, cost savings, reduced flooding, stormwater quality management, habitat enhancement, and reduced urban heat island effects.
 For many years, Tucson has been at the forefront of efforts to incorporate water harvesting into water supply and stormwater management practices.
 As the benefits of water harvesting are recognized, the number and diversity of individuals and agencies exploring its potential has grown, yet most of the work is performed in relative isolation with relatively little organized data and information sharing.

-The Water Resources Research Center established the Desert Water Harvesting Initiative to enhance outreach and communication between utilities, practitioners of water harvesting, academics, and interested citizens.
-To further this effort, the Initiative has formed the Rainwater-Stormwater Professionals Networks (RSPN) that meets semi-annually at the WRRC to keep members abreast of current and planned activities, resources, and data.
-The Initiative also developed several products designed to increase the understanding and use of water harvesting, especially in the arid and semi-arid Southwest.
+The Water Resources Research Center established the Desert Water Harvesting Initiative in 2014 to enhance outreach and communication among utilities, practitioners of water harvesting, academics, and interested citizens.
+To further this effort, DWHI formed the Rainwater-Stormwater Professionals Networks, which met regularly at the WRRC to keep members abreast of current and planned activities, resources, and data.
+The Network’s activities were taken over by the Low Impact Development Working Group in the Tucson region, which shares information and activities with the Sustainable Cities Network in the Phoenix metropolitan region.

 Desert Water Harvesting Initiative News